ShimaTaku818/R-as-GIS-for-Economists/docs/VectorDataBasics.md

 [1] "sf"         "data.frame"
 ```

 We do not cover how to use the `sp` package as the benefit of learning it has become marginal compared to when `sf` was just introduced a few years back^[For those interested in learning the `sp` package, [this website](https://rspatial.org/) is a good resource.].
-Moreover, as we just saw, we can go back and forth between `sf` and `sp`.
-So, there is really no need to learn `sp`.

 ## Non-spatial transformation of sf

-An important feature of an `sf` object is that it is basically a data.frame with geometric information stored as a variable (column).
+An important feature of an `sf` object is that it is basically a `data.frame` with geometric information stored as a variable (column).
 This means that transforming an `sf` object works just like transforming a `data.frame`.
-Basically, everything you can do to a `data.frame`, you can do to a `sf` as well.
+Basically, everything you can do to a `data.frame`, you can do to an `sf` as well.
 The code below just provides an example of basic operations including `select()`, `filter()`, and `mutate()` in action with an `sf` object to just confirm that `dplyr`  operations works with an sf object just like a `data.frame`.

 ```r